VonHeikemen/lsp-zero.nvim/README.md

 Changed/Removed features from the `v2.x` branch.

+Note: You can disable the warnings about removed functions by setting the global variable lsp_zero_api_warnings to 0.
+Before you require the module lsp-zero, put this `vim.g.lsp_zero_api_warnings = 0`.

 ### Preset settings

 * Named presets were removed.
 The remaining options in the [.preset()](https://github.com/VonHeikemen/lsp-zero.nvim/blob/compat-07/doc/md/api-reference.md#presetopts) function should configured explicitly.